atviriduomenys/spinta/docs/manual/migrations.rst

       downgrade: >-
         drop_table(country)

-Current model schema updated with new version and now model is ready to use.
+Current model schema was updated with a new version and now model is ready to be used.

-In new version document we see all the information aboult changes.
+In the new version we see all the information aboult changes.
 In `changes` parameter we see what exactly was changed in schema document and in `migrate` we see all the steps that will be performed on database.

+`migrate` parameter contains migration actions specific to a specific backend instance (see :ref:`backend-configuration`).

 Different backends might generate different migration steps.
 For example Mongo backend will not have any steps, because Mongo is schemaless database.